algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/gettingstarted.md

 see how to add a search input to let our users do a textual search in the data.

 Before going further, let's customize a little bit the display of our results.
-We're going to focus on the actual results/records computed by Algolia.
-The records are returned in the `hits` attribute of the `content`.
+We're going to focus on the actual results computed by Algolia.
+The results are returned in the `hits` attribute of the `content`.
 Let's display only the `name` of each product for now.

 ```javascript